anachrocomputer/avrTest/README.md

 setup, e.g. the type of programmers used and the ports that they connect to.
 The full pathname to the toolchain is also configured in the Makefile.

+Special targets in the Makefile are provided to invoke the programming device(s) and write the ELF files into the Flash memory in the chips.
+These targets are called 'prog45', 'prog23', 'prog1616', 'prog328',
+and 'prog1284'.
+Only the 'prog1616' target invokes the UPDI programmer; all the others invoke the ISP programmer.

+There's a Makefile target called 'clean' that deletes the object code files and the ELF binary files.
+It leaves the source code files untouched, of course.

 ## AVR Programmers

 I have tested the code with two AVR programmers, an old AVRISP V2,